314pies/Completed-Project-List/index.md

-# Welcome to Yen-Lin Chen's Portfolio
+## Welcome to Yen-Lin Chen's Portfolio

 This is my portfolio listing all projects I've work on, it's basic, but should contain most info you may want to know :)

 ## Taiwan Receipt Lottery Statistic
-A simple web-app using [Flask](https://github.com/pallets/flask) showing the annual statistics of Taiwan receipt lottery.
+A simple web app using [Flask](https://github.com/pallets/flask) showing the annual statistics of the Taiwan receipt lottery.

 -> View it on [GitHub](https://github.com/314pies/Taiwan-receipt-lottery-statistic)<-
 or
 -> [Try it here](https://tw-lottery-statistic.appspot.com/) <-

 ## Electronic Exhibition System
 Designed to browse physical/virtual exhibitions online, and provide visitors digital guide book while visiting physical exhibitions.
-Using PHP 5, MySQL and Unity.
+Using PHP 5, MySQL, and Unity.

 -> View it on [GitHub](https://github.com/314pies/EES_Console) <-